youzarsiph/expo-material-drawer/README.md

 ## License

-The `expo-material` template is licensed under the MIT License.
+The `expo-material-drawer` template is licensed under the MIT License.
 For more details, refer to the [LICENSE](LICENSE) file.

 ## Contact

-For further information, support, or inquiries, please contact the project maintainers or visit the [GitHub repository](https://github.com/youzarsiph/expo-material).
+For further information, support, or inquiries, please contact the project maintainers or visit the [GitHub repository](https://github.com/youzarsiph/expo-material-drawer).